Frequently Asked Questions

 -

-Solutioned LLC helps organizations make practical cybersecurity decisions across threat detection, data protection, AI security, analytics, fraud-risk visibility, and cybersecurity architecture.
-Engagements typically produce assessments, architecture artifacts, roadmaps, use case backlogs, governance models, and implementation guidance.
+Solutioned helps organizations make practical cybersecurity decisions across threat detection, data protection, AI security, analytics, fraud risk visibility, and cybersecurity architecture.
+Engagements typically produce assessments, architecture artifacts, roadmaps, use case backlogs, and governance models.

 -

 The strongest fit is SMB and mid-market organizations that need senior cybersecurity guidance without a large consulting engagement.
-We can also support enterprise teams that need focused expertise in security analytics, insider risk, DLP, AI security, RAG/LLM architecture, detection engineering, fraud analytics, or enterprise security architecture.
+We can also support enterprise teams that need focused expertise in security analytics, insider threat detection, DLP, AI security, RAG/LLM architecture, detection engineering, fraud analytics, or enterprise security architecture.

 -